alino93/ML_Methods_ActivityRecognition_IMU/README.md

 # ML_Methods_ActivityRecognition_IMU
-ML methods for activity recognition after LDA, PCA using simple NN
+ML methods for activity recognition after LDA, PCA using SVM and CNN for comparison

 Classify human activities using IMU acceleration and gyro signals using NN
 - Matlab files are extract transfer function features for ML